gronaldo44/Snake-Game/Snake/README.txt

 	- Snake size was increased by giving each snake a "foodInBelly" field which would hold off on moving the tail of the snake forward until there was no more food in the snake's belly

+	# Additional Feature (Game Modes)
+		— There are two game modes for Snake.
+The one being played is decided in the server settings.xml file — Team Death Match: In this game mode, snakes with an even client id can pass through each other without dying.
+And snakes with an odd client id can pass through each other without dying.
+			— Free For All: In this game mode, no snake can pass through another snake without dying.

 # Design Notes for PS9 (the Server)
 ------------------------------------